danhanfry/KawasakiReproject/KawasakiReproject/KawasakiNativeScript/app/README.md

 # NativeScript Drawer Template

-A quick-and-dirty template for starting a new [NativeScript](https://www.nativescript.org/) JavaScript app with drawer navigation pre-scaffolded.
+A quick-and-dirty template for starting a new [NativeScript](https://www.nativescript.org/) app with drawer navigation pre-scaffolded in TypeScript.

-> **NOTE**: Want to use TypeScript instead?
-Check out [@ignaciofuentes’ TypeScript drawer template](https://github.com/ignaciofuentes/nativescript-template-drawer-ts).
+Full credit to TJ Van Toll for the [original JavaScript version](https://github.com/tjvantoll/nativescript-template-drawer) of this template.

 ## Usage

-`tns create my-project-name --template nativescript-template-drawer`
+`tns create my-project-name --template nativescript-template-drawer-ts`

 ## Screenshots